 Again, a good washing is recommended, using Nikwax® Tech Wash® or Down Proof™, or another specific cleaning agent to match the needs of your gear.
 Try MiraZyme to stay ahead of funky odor build-up in you baselayers.
 Dry thoroughly, of course.
 Most waterproof garments with a DWR benefit from being dried on medium heat (read the label or check with the manufacturer) and a treatment of a spray-on DWR revitalizer (ReviveX® or TX-Direct™) will keep water rolling off you like quicksilver.
 It’s tempting to use bins, but be sure they are well ventilated.
 I’ve lost entire seasonal wardrobes to nasty mold and mildew in places I thought were dry.
 You can drill holes in plastic bins to ensure some air flow.

 Wash them.
 Please.
 You can skip it if you only spent a few days in them, but if you had a busy season, body oils can accumulate on the insulation and decrease loft – especially down – and your next tent mate will thank you for other reasons too.
 Washing instructions for Therm-a-Rest sleeping bags are pretty universal.
 Check with your manufacturer if you have any questions.
 After they’re completely dry, store your bag in an over-sized, breathable bag that they easily fit into.
-Storing them compressed will reduce loft and shorten the lifespan and temperature rating of your bag.
+Storing them compressed will reduce loft and shorten the lifespan and temperature rating of your sleeping bag.

-Most water filters should be dried out and/or disinfected with a weak bleach solution before long term storage.
-Definitely check with your manufacturer on this one, but don’t forget to take care of them!
+Most water filters should be dried out and/or disinfected with a very diluted bleach solution before long term storage.
+Definitely check with your manufacturer for their best cleaning and long term storage techniques on this one, but don’t forget to take care of them!

 Shake out the extra dirt.
 Using a wet sponge, wipe inside corners and any trouble spots.
 Use a mild soap solution for trouble spots and wipe again with a damp sponge to rinse or just hose out particularly dirty packs.
 Unzip everything to let it dry and check often to move it around and keep it drying.
 By now, you should be able to fill in the last part: dry completely and store in a dry place.